-- If such employment begins after you retire, you may temporarily suspend participation under the Plan.
+- If you have coverage through another employer-sponsored group plan at the time you end your employment or obtain other employer-sponsored group coverage after you end your employment, you may delay your participation in the Plan - If such employment begins after you retire, you may temporarily suspend participation under the Plan.
 If you later lose that coverage, you may elect coverage under the Plan as long as you provide proof that you lost the other coverage - This proof must be provided within 31 days of the date coverage was lost, and participation in the Plan must begin immediately thereafter.
 If you were not a participant in the company medical plan as an active employee because you had coverage through another employer-sponsored group plan, you may elect coverage under the Plan when you retire.
 You must provide proof of your other coverage at the time of your election.
-You may contact the Benefits Department at 1-800-633-9005 for an enrollment form - Only eligible dependents at the time you end your employment with the Company can be covered under the Plan; new dependents (through marriage, birth or adoption, or are placed with you for adoption) cannot be added at a later date.
+You may contact the Benefits Department at 1-800-633-9005 for an enrollment form - Only eligible dependents at the time you end your employment can be covered under the Plan; new dependents cannot be added at a later date.
 If you have a dependent who is covered under another group health plan at the time you elect coverage under the Plan and that dependent later loses the coverage, that dependent can be added within 31 days of the loss of coverage provided they continue to meet the eligibility rules under the plan - If you and /or your dependents are covered under two plans, coordination of benefits will apply.
 The Plan coverage will be primary for you, unless you are Medicare eligible.
-The Plan coverage may not necessarily be primary for your dependents if they are covered under another plan but are not Medicare eligible - If you do not elect coverage under the Plan for yourself or your dependents within the applicable 31 day period described above, you will not be able to do so later. - Retirees may not cover a spouse who is also an employee of the Company and has Patriot medical coverage or may not cover dependent children under more than one retiree/employee - In the event of your death while covered under the Plan, your surviving dependents may continue coverage as long as they remain eligible - When you end your employment, you may elect COBRA continuation under the Patriot medical plan you are participating in at the time of you end your employment.
+The Plan coverage may not necessarily be primary for your dependents if they are covered under another plan but are not Medicare eligible - Retirees may not cover a spouse who is also an employee of the Company and has Patriot medical coverage or may not cover dependent children under more than one retiree/employee - In the event of your death while covered under the Plan, your surviving dependents may continue coverage as long as they remain eligible - When you end your employment, you may elect COBRA continuation under the Patriot medical plan you are participating in at the time of you end your employment.
 At the end of your COBRA continuation period, you may then elect coverage under the Plan